brian-naughton/the-echo-chamber/reflections/making-of-article.md

 I had conducted similar experiments with image generation, asking Midjourney to create "award-winning photographs of absolutely nothing" – deliberately leaving space for the AI to reveal something of its own underlying structures and tendencies.

-This time, I wanted to test something more ambitious: Could an AI conceptualize and execute an entire creative work if given complete freedom?
+This time, I wanted to test something more ambitious: Could an AI conceptualise and execute an entire creative work if given complete freedom?
 Not as a co-author or assistant following human direction, but as the primary creative force?

 ## The Process: Technical Facilitation, Not Creative Collaboration